JNOSQL/jnosql-book/en/part2/chapter2_4_3.md

 #####

-With an effortless structure, the bucket needs a key to both retrieve and delete information from the database.
+With a simple structure, the bucket needs a key to both retrieve and delete information from the database.

 ```java
 Optional<Value> value = bucketManager.get("key");